neillinehan/gitcolab/README.md

 # gitcolab
 A user-friendly package to automate the process of creating and pushing a Python package to GitHub.
-Designed for users new to Github
+Designed for users new to Github.

 ## Introduction